 Got Leftover Pumpkin?
 Try These!

-Pumpkin season only comes around once a year so make sure you get your fill.
+Pumpkin season only comes around once a year so make sure you get your fill… and yes, you can have pumpkin on a keto diet.
 Pumpkin pie is just the tip of the iceberg.
 Check out all of these pumpkin keto recipes we have to use up those extra cans of pumpkin you have lying around.

 - Low Carb Pumpkin Pancakes – The perfect keto recipe for the morning after Thanksgiving.
 The pumpkin makes these pancakes the absolute softest and most tender pancakes you’ve ever tried.
 You can make them as sweet as you’d like.
 Top with butter and sugar free syrup for a fun breakfast.